David Oliver Cauldwell: Writing on transsexuality

-In 1949, he used the term transsexual in his essay Psychopathia Transexualis to describe individuals whose sex assigned at birth was different from their gender identity.
 Cauldwell distinguished “biological sex” from “psychological sex”, and saw the latter as determined by social conditioning.
 He denied that there were modes of thinking intrinsically linked to male or female biology.
 Primarily because of this view of gender as plastic, and secondarily because of the limitations of medical science, he regarded sex reassignment surgery as an unacceptable response to transsexualism, and instead advocated that it be treated as a mental disorder.
 Despite his belief that transsexuality originated from an "unfavorable childhood environment", he advocated acceptance of homosexuality and transvestism.